AndresNamm/study/statistics/random_variables.md

-# WHAT I WANT TO LEAR MORE ABOUT
+# WHAT I WANT TO LEARN MORE ABOUT

 + Probability distribution
 + pdf (probability density function) vs pmf (probability mass function)
    + PMFs are used for Discrete variables .
 PDFs are used for Continuous random variables.
 + Cumulative Distribution function
 + Lisaks teen läbi mingi lihtsa tõenäosus ülesande selle kõige pinnalt